YigitBasaran/IoT.Core/README.md

 # IoT.Core
+## Definition:
+The IoT Core Software Project is a distributed system I built using .NET Core to manage IoT clients, devices, and sensor data within a scalable microservices architecture.
+It includes decoupled services for authentication, client and device management, data handling, and a mock station for simulating real-time sensor input.
+Services communicate via REST APIs and asynchronous messaging with RabbitMQ and MassTransit.
+A centralized API Gateway (Ocelot) manages routing and enforces JWT-based security with role and claim-based access.
+Each service uses its own database—PostgreSQL or MongoDB—adhering to the database-per-service pattern.
+I developed a shared infrastructure library for reusable components such as repositories, event bus abstractions, and global exception handling.
+Key functionalities include secure login and password management, full CRUD for clients and devices, time-based data queries, and event-driven bulk data ingestion.
+I was fully responsible for the backend implementation, architecture design, and inter-service communication strategy.
+## Usage:
 - First please pull and run the docker images in the setup_items.txt
 - If the migrations are already in the project, you can directly use "dotnet ef update database ..." commands in setup_items.txt by skipping creating migrations.